Updated on 2025-07-29 GMT+08:00

 NOTE:

-When creating a permission policy, you need to grant the IAM ReadOnlyAccess permission (read-only permissions on IAM) to IAM users to obtain the IAM user list.
+When creating permissions, you need to grant the IAM ReadOnlyAccess permissions (read-only permissions on IAM) to IAM users to obtain the IAM user list.

 UCS FullAccess + IAM ReadOnlyAccess